Owen2k6/GoOS/README.md

 ## Requirements

-  - 128MB ram or more
+  - 256MBs of ram or more
   - 1GB HDD Preformatted as FAT32 (vhd provided on any release)
-  - 8MB Video Memory or more
+  - 12MB Video Memory or more
   - PS/2 Keyboard
+  - (optional) PS/2 Mouse
   - VGA Display (hdmi will work if onboard)